For many, speaking up for oneself is easier said than done.

 - It promotes an equal balance of power.

 - It acts in one’s own best interests.

 - It does not involve denying the rights of others.

 - It involves expressing needs and feelings honestly and comfortably.

 By communicating in a way that is consistent with the above concepts, individuals are more likely to enjoy lasting and fulfilling positive relationships based on mutual respect.

 PositivePsychology.com offers various helpful resources for promoting assertiveness.
-For example, our article: The Quick Guide to Assertiveness includes numerous tips about what it means to be assertive (e.g., seeking equality) and its many benefits (e.g., increased self-esteem).
+For example, The Quick Guide to Assertiveness includes numerous tips about what it means to be assertive (e.g., seeking equality) and its many benefits (e.g., increased self-esteem).

 The article also helps readers choose the best timing for assertive behavior, describes differences between assertiveness and aggression, and provides techniques for learning assertiveness such as cognitive-based assertiveness training.

 The PositivePsychology.com Toolkit also includes many useful exercises designed to enhance effective and assertive communication; here are three examples: